naveedzaheer/psfunctionforladata/README.md

-# PowerShell Functions to dwnload Log Analytics Data from a Workspace
+# PowerShell Functions to download Log Analytics Data from a Workspace